Anthony Caruso (actor)

-Life and career
+Early life

+Caruso was born in Frankfort, Indiana.

+Career

-Caruso was born in Frankfort, Indiana, While acting at the Pasadena Playhouse, he met Alan Ladd, beginning a friendship that continued as they made 11 films together.
+While acting at the Pasadena Playhouse, he met Alan Ladd, beginning a friendship that continued as they made 11 films together.

 Caruso's early acting experience included performing with The Hart Players, a stock theater company that presented tent shows.
 He also acted with the Federal Theatre Project and was a star in plays at the Hollywood Playhouse.

 He made his film debut in Henry Hathaway's Johnny Apollo (1940) starring Tyrone Power.

-Caruso played “Ash”, on an early episode of CBS's Gunsmoke, and again in 1960 as “Gurney”, a cowboy.
-He also played “Lone Wolf” in a 1961 episode entitled “Indian Ford”, and in 1964 he played “Sims”, a surly cowboy in “Father’s Love”, as well as “Bull Foot” in a semi-comedic role in the episode “The Warden”.
+He is best known for his numerous portrayals of gangsters and villains in film noir, including Incident (1948), The Undercover Man (1949), Scene of the Crime (1949), and The Asphalt Jungle (1950).

-In 1954, Caruso played Tiburcio Vásquez in an episode of the western series Stories of the Century.
+Moving to television, Caruso played Tiburcio Vásquez in a 1954 episode of the Western series Stories of the Century.
 He appeared in the first Brian Keith series, Crusader.
 Among Caruso's other Western credits was 1954's Cattle Queen of Montana starring Barbara Stanwyck and Ronald Reagan.
-In 1957, he appeared in the fourth episode of the first season of the TV western Have Gun – Will Travel starring Richard Boone titled "The Winchester Quarantine".
+In 1957, he appeared in the fourth episode of the first season of the TV Western Have Gun – Will Travel starring Richard Boone titled "The Winchester Quarantine".

 In 1956 Caruso appeared as Disalin with war hero Audie Murphy, Charles Drake and Anne Bancroft in Walk the Proud Land.

 In 1957, Caruso appeared in episode "The Child" on NBC's The Restless Gun.
-In 1959, he was cast as George Bradley in the episode "Annie's Old Beau" on the NBC children's western series, Buckskin.
+In 1959, he was cast as George Bradley in the episode "Annie's Old Beau" on the NBC children's Western series, Buckskin.

 That same year, he portrayed Matt Cleary on CBS's Wanted: Dead or Alive episode "The Littlest Client", with Steve McQueen.
-Also 1959, he also guest-starred on the ABC/Warner Brothers western series, Sugarfoot, in the episode "The Extra Hand", along with guest stars Karl Swenson and Jack Lambert as well as the series star, Will Hutchins.
+Also 1959, he also guest-starred on the ABC/Warner Brothers Western series, Sugarfoot, in the episode "The Extra Hand", along with guest stars Karl Swenson and Jack Lambert as well as the series star, Will Hutchins.
 The same year he appeared in the 'Syndicate Sanctuary' episode of The Untouchables.